mnylc/mnylc.github.io/pages/staff.md

 Laura joined METRO in February 2010 after receiving her B.A. in History from Tufts University.
 She also holds a Master of Public Administration degree in Non-profit Management from New York University's Robert F. Wagner Graduate School of Public Service.

+## Karen Li-Lun Hwang
+**Digital Projects & Metadata Librarian**

+Karen facilitates the harvesting and ingestion of metadata records from libraries, archives and cultural heritage institutions throughout New York State for contribution to the Digital Public Library of America (DPLA).
+She also assists member institutions with hosted collections on METRO’s digital collections site Digital Culture of Metropolitan New York (DCMNY).

+Prior to joining METRO in 2017, Karen worked on digital projects and as a data specialist throughout New York City in various local community archives and on national alternative energy projects.
+Her current research focuses on the application of Semantic Web technologies to cultural heritage materials, which she has explored both as a member of Linked Jazz and in her work as a 2016-2017 METRO
+Research Fellow.

+Karen is a 2014-2015 ALA Spectrum Scholar.
+She holds an MLIS from Pratt Institute’s School of Information and a B.A. in art history from
+UCLA.
+She is a hiker, a coder, a new mother, and a practitioner of tai-chi.

 ## Anne Karle-Zenith
 **Associate Director of Business Development**